CHARLIE SAHADI - INTERVIEW PART 1

 We had a metal spinner.
 He used to make all these things for us.
 So yeah, we had some very interesting times getting to where we are.

 In the late 60’s my late brother Ritchie got involved with a couple of specialty food people.
 Specialty food was not a real pattern yet.
 And he’d get the guy, and they’d come and they’d sit in the back room, and they’d both be smoking cigarettes, and they would make up orders and some new items would come in that we had never seen before.

 Today you all want to see what the other guy has, but way back then you were stuck in your ethnic group there, and people were very, very clannish, so it was nice when we expanded.
 We expanded our horizons by a great deal, we got people from all over the world shopping now, and they would come in with creative ideas for some of our food, and we’d learn some creative ideas from their food.
-So I have to say it was probably one of the best things that happened to us because it brought us into the 20thCentury at that time and it gave us a customer base and made things much more interesting.
-It really truly did.
+So it brought us into the 20thCentury at that time and it gave us a customer base and made things much more interesting.

 Favorite term, a guy came in one day, he said, “Oh my God!
 You’ve yuppified!”
 I said, “Excuse me?”
 He said, “You’ve yuppified!”
 [Laughs] Of course I hadn’t heard that term before.